devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/Service Discovery DNS-Pod Svc.md

 - --cluster-domain=<default-local-domain> : The parameters are used to configure the suffix of the base domain name for the DNS server.

 #### Namespaces of Services
+Each time you deploy a new service or pod, the DNS service sees the calls made to the Kube API and adds DNS entries for the new object.
+Then other containers within a Kubernetes cluster can use these DNS entries to access the services within it by name.

 A Service named kube-dns is deployed to expose these workloads to DNS queries in the cluster.
 Two backend pods named coredns are deployed for CoreDNS.
 The DNS configuration file in the pod is /etc/resolv.conf.
 The file contains the following content: